-FYROM Prime Minister Nikola Gruevski has followed a long-term policy of extreme nationalism and provocation against Greece in conflict with European values.
+FYROM Prime Minister Nikola Gruevski has followed a longterm policy of extreme nationalism and provocation against Greece in conflict with European values.
 His actions are a breach of the U.N.-brokered Interim Accord, erode efforts to build trust and good neighborly relations, and do not embrace policies compatible with EU or Euro-Atlantic standards.
 These acts offend Greece and its citizens.

 - Dec.
 2006: Gruevski renamed Skopje's international airport "Alexander the Great." - Jan.
 2009: Gruevski named that nation's main highway after "Alexander the Great" to the dismay of EU officials.
 (Note: This highway project is partially financed by Greece, which pledged \$75 million as part of its Hellenic Plan for the Reconstruction of the Balkans.) - Gruevski renamed Skopje's main stadium after "Philip II, the Macedon." - After making a commitment to cease use of the "Sun of Vergina" per the Interim Accord, the FYROM reintroduced this Hellenic symbol as the symbol of its country in television advertising spots currently running internationally, including in the United States. - Gruevski has been pictured in public ceremonies with a map of his country that included the Greek province of Macedonia all the way south to Mount Olympus as one united political entity. - April 2010: In a display of meddling in Greece's internal affairs, Skopje issued an unprecedented statement on Greek authorities' arrest of four protesters that obstructed a Greek military convoy near the city of Florina in northwest Greece near the Greece-FYROM border.
 Skopje expressed concern for the protesters while identifying them as so-called "Macedonians" in an attempt to create a "Macedonian minority" in northwest Greece.
 Greek FM Spokesman George Koumoutsakos rebuked Skopje's statement, calling it another "provocative attempt to blatantly distort reality." - April 2010: FYROM announced plans to use the name "Macedonian Chairmanship 2010" for its chairmanship at the Council of Europe that starts in May 2010.
 Greek Foreign Ministry identified this act as a "provocative" one. - Gruevski erected numerous duplicates of Ancient Macedonian Hellenic personalities and renamed streets and squares for them in various places of FYROM.
-On June 21, 2011, FYROM erected a 40-foot statue of Alexander the Great in the center of Skopje.
-The controversial project cost \$13 million amid a 30 percent unemployment rate. - In March 2014, United Macedonian Diaspora, a pro-Skopje NGO, re-released its Visa affinity credit card with a depiction of Alexander the Great.
+On June 21, 2011, FYROM erected a 40foot statue of Alexander the Great in the center of Skopje.
+The controversial project cost \$13 million amid a 30 percent unemployment rate. - In March 2014, United Macedonian Diaspora, a pro-Skopje NGO, re-released its Visa affinity credit card depicting Alexander the Great. - Sept.
+22, 2014: FYROM's VP of Parliament, Antonio Milososki, raised the Vergina Sun flag on Mt.
+Olympus peak. - Aug.
+2014: In Canada, Milosoki publicly displays map includes several Greek territories reaching to Mount Olympus in central Greece.